no0x9d/aptrac/README.md

 For detailed usage consult the application help with `aptrac -h` or `aptrac [command] -h`

 ### commands
-> All commands and options can be abbreviated to one or two letters.
-For more clarity this documentation uses the full versions for both.
+> Nearly all commands and options can be abbreviated to one or two letters.
+> The only exceptions are the `set` and `unset` commands and the `--db` option.
+> For more clarity this documentation uses the full versions for both commands and options.

 * **start (s)** starts a new task
 * **edit (ed)** edits the current running task